shivannis/xandr-docs-public/xandr-docs/articles/monetize/view-advertiser-details.md

 ## Billing information

 Displays the billing address for the advertiser.
 This helps you maintain all of your advertiser information in one system.
-Xandr does not bill advertisers for you, and billing information is not included in reporting.
+Microsoft Advertising does not bill advertisers for you, and billing information is not included in reporting.

 ## Frequency & recency